NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays the first 10 lines of a file
+this script displays the first 10 line sof a file